AdobeDocs/campaign-classic.en/help/platform/using/zip-encrypt.md

 To be able to do so:

-1. Install a GPG key pair for your instance using the [Control Panel](https://docs.adobe.com/content/help/en/control-panel/using/instances-settings/gpg-keys-management.html#encrypting-data).
+1. Install a GPG key pair for your instance using the [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/instances-settings/gpg-keys-management.html?lang=en#encrypting-data).

     >[!NOTE]
     >
-    >Control Panel is accessible to all Admin users.
-The steps to grant Admin access to a user are detailed in [this page](https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/managing-permissions.html?lang=en#discover-control-panel).
+    >Control Panel is restricted to Admin users, and available for certain Campaign versions only.
+[Learn more](https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/key-features.html)
     >
-    >Note that your instance must be hosted on AWS and upgraded with the latest [Gold Standard](../../rn/using/gs-overview.md) build or the [latest GA build (21.1)](../../rn/using/latest-release.md).
-Learn how to check your version in [this section](../../platform/using/launching-adobe-campaign.md#getting-your-campaign-version).
-To check if your instance is hosted on AWS, follow the steps detailed in [this page](https://experienceleague.adobe.com/docs/control-panel/using/faq.html).

 1. If your installation of Adobe Campaign is hosted by Adobe, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) to have the necessary utilities installed on the server.
 1. If your installation of Adobe Campaign is on premise, install the utility you want to use (for example: GPG, GZIP) as well as the necessary keys (encryption key) on the application server.